Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-15/day-2/labs/star-wars-api-react-lab.md

 ## Deliverable

-Commit your code and provide a link to this lab using the ["Submit Homework"](https://forms.gle/2bZ7aAWu64pv39PUA) form.
+Commit and push your code to Github (personal or enterprise) and provide a link to this lab using the ["Submit Homework"](https://forms.gle/2bZ7aAWu64pv39PUA) form.

 <br>
 <br>